IamZenDevX/Task-Management/README.md

 <h2 align="left">Introduction:</h2>

-This Task Management Project is designed to help users efficiently manage their tasks and stay organized.
-The system provides a streamlined interface where users can easily view, create, update, and delete tasks, making it a simple yet powerful tool for tracking progress and staying on top of daily activities.
+This Task Management Project is aimed to help users to stay neat and properly manage their tasks.
+Simple yet efficient for monitoring progress and maintaining on top of daily operations, the system provides a simple interface where users may quickly observe, add, alter, and remove tasks.

 <h2 align="left">Key Features:</h2>

-- **User Management**: Users can be created, updated, viewed, and deleted, allowing for complete control over user profiles and their associated data.
+- **User Management**: Users can be created, altered, seen, and deleted, therefore granting complete control over user profiles and the associated information.
-- **User Authentication**: Users must log in with valid credentials to access the task management system.
+- **User Authentication:**  Task management system users have to log in using current credentials.
-- **View Tasks**: Users can see a list of all their tasks in one place.
+- **View Tasks**: View Tasks: Users could view all of their assignments from one place.
-- **Create Tasks**: Users can add new tasks with details like title, description, and status.
+- **Create Tasks**: Users can create new tasks containing specifics on title, description, and status.
-- **Update Tasks**: Users can edit tasks to update the title, description, status,update_by,update_at.
+- **Update Tasks**: Users may adjust jobs to affect the title, description, status, update_by, update_at.
-- **Delete Tasks**: Users can remove tasks they no longer need.
+- **Delete Tasks**: Jobs users no longer need can be deleted.
-- **Task Status**: Each task can be marked as "Open," "In Progress," "Complete," or "Cancelled."
+- **Task Status**: Every assignment can be categorized as "Open," "In Progress," "Complete," "Cancelled."
 <h2 align="left">AVAILABLE API:</h2>

 | **Name** | **HTTP Method** | **Endpoint** | **Requirements** |